voteagora/near-deployment-guides/agora-house-of-stake-deployment-guide.md

 - `$LOCKUP_DEPLOYER_ACCOUNT_ID` - Recommendation is for it to be a developer ledger.
 When you need to deploy a contract, you can add a full-access key to this account, then call method to add a new lockup, then remove the previous full-access key.
 This is because the ledger might not be able to sign the large binary transaction.
 - `$UNLOCK_DURATION_NS` - is `90 * 24 * 60 * 60 * 1_000_000_000` 90 days for lockup unlocks
 - `$LOCAL_DEPOSIT` - `0.1 * 10**24`, i.e. `0.1` NEAR to cover storage cost.
-- `$OWNER_ACCOUNT_ID` - Given the Halborn runbook this should be the Sputnik DAO account (AstroDAO), for example:`hos-owner.sputnik-dao.near`.
+- `$OWNER_ACCOUNT_ID` - Given the Halborn runbook this should be the Sputnik DAO account (SputnikDAO), for example:`hos-owner.sputnik-dao.near`.
 The DAO should be secured with multisig like `3/5` or `4/5` and be members of the security council.
 See the role configurations elaborated in the runbook.
 Agora as a developer, should have a seat in the multisig or have a separate role with ability to propose new actions.
 - `staking_pool_whitelist_account_id` - Cannot be changed once set, it is fixed towards the mainnet `"lockup-whitelist.near"` that manages whitelist of mainnet pools for lockups.
 For testnet a new whitelist can be deployed or use the existing: `whitelist.f863973.m0`
 - `$GUARDIAN_ACCOUNT_ID` - These must be the same list of trusted accounts from security council.
 It gives ability for every of these accounts to individually pause the HoS contract.
 Paused contracts stop providing merkle balance proofs and state snapshots, so new voting can't be started.
 I suggest to include individual accounts from the 5 members of security commission as well as Agora developer accounts.
 There should be strong intersection between members in the multisig and this role.
 See the runbook for the ceremonies for pausing the contract.
 1. Deploy and configure the Voting Contract